pixelpoems/silverstripe-instagram-feed/README.md

 If both variables are given, the yml variable will be used.

-Furthermore you can set a default size:
+Furthermore, you can set a default size:
 ```yml
 Pixelpoems\InstagramFeed\Services\InstagramService:
   default_post_size: 250